Hey there,

 Coming into a gentle spinal twist,

-Shift your hips to the right,
+Shift your hips to the right.

 Let your knees fall to the left.

-If you would like more here,
+If you would like more here you can straighten out the bottom leg.

-You can straighten out the bottom leg and gently guide the top inner knee down to the floor or another surface to support it.
+Gently guide the top inner knee down to the floor or another surface to support it Eyes can turn away from your knees,

-So over to the right,
+So over to the right.

-And just allow the parts of the body that meet your mat or that meet the bed to sink deeper and drop heavier as each exhale guides you into a deeper relaxation.
+And just allow the parts of the body that meet your mat or that meet the bed to sink deeper and drop heavier.

-Let's softly start to shift back to the center,
+Let's softly start to shift back to the center.

-No rush to get anywhere,
+No rush to get anywhere.

-Take a moment in the middle,
+Take a moment in the middle in Shavasana.

-Sink your hips down,
+Sink your hips down.

-Get heavy in your heels,
+Get heavy in your heels.

 Feel the body kind of realigning here in the center.